Glenn Stok applies his engineering background to solve technological problems and save money on car repairs. He shares his insight below.

 Your check engine light is on.
 Your mechanic told you that you need a new catalytic converter, and it will cost you $900.
 Even worse, you need to have an annual inspection soon, and your vehicle won’t pass unless you get your catalytic converter repaired.

 What the mechanic is not telling you is that it might just be a malfunctioning sensor, or the catalytic converter may be full of crud.
+Or you had filled up with a bad tank of gas that might have had water in it.
 It’s not that they are lying to you.
 They just really don’t know.

 Most people think the only way to know for sure is to replace the catalytic converter, reset the check engine light, and see if it comes back on.

 A few of my friends already had this experience, and I wish they came to me first.
 I found an alternate solution that worked twice for me already, and it worked for a few friends who listened to me.

 The Catalytic Converter is in the line of the exhaust between the engine and the muffler.
 Its purpose is to reduce emissions from the exhaust with an efficiency level required by each state to control pollution.